 Selenium is the second most important nutrient for thyroid function.
 It is absolutely necessary for your thyroid to convert T4 to the active T3 hormone that is used by all the cells in your body.
 The optimal amount of selenium is 200 mcg.
 This is roughly the amount in four Brazil nuts.

 Selenium also protects your thyroid gland.
 It’s actually dangerous to consume iodine without selenium.
 This can lead to destruction of cells in the thyroid gland.
-This is my favorite, well-absorbed, selenium supplement.
-Or, your high quality multivitamin may have enough.

 Iron deficiency is quite common for menstruating women, especially those who don’t eat red meat or liver.
 Why is iron so important?
 Your thyroid needs iron to make thyroid hormones, and it also needs it to convert T4 into the active T3.